soc/soc.me/_languages/equality-and-identity-part2.md

 ---
-title:  "Language Design: On Equality & Identity – Part 2"
+title:  "Language Design: On Equality & Identity – Part 2: Solution"
 date:   2017-10-31 12:00:00 +0200
 ---

-### Fundamental considerations

 Let's take a step back and think about what these equality operations do: